matheusft/modelling_ml/README.md

 * Add a Testing Tab
 * Add more example Datasets
 * Accept file extensions other than (.csv, .xls and .xlsx)
+* Handle Unusual Datasets files
 * Add other Pre-Processing options
 * Display Pre-Processed and Original Dataset in the Visualisation Tab (Combobox)
-* Generate Executable files for Windows ans macOS.
+* Generate Executable files for Windows and macOS.